Mahmoud-Saadaoui/Challenges/02.Palindrome/README.md

 ## Description
 Write a function called isPalindrome that takes in a string and returns true if the string is a palindrome and false if it is not.

-## Output
-An integer representing the number of occurrences.

 ## Examples
 ```
 isPalindrome('madam') // true